anniejose212/testbotchronicles/index.md

 ## 👩‍💻 About Me

-I'm a QA specialist passionate about quality engineering and finding hidden bugs.
+I'm a QA passionate about quality engineering and finding hidden bugs.
 This blog is my digital notebook — join me as I explore tools, test strategies, and practical examples from real projects.

 > Built with ❤️ using GitHub Pages and the Cayman theme.